Friday, July 31, 2009

 Tuesday, July 21, 2009

-My Island Home
+My Island Home - Australia's offshore paradise

 Most privately owned islands around Australia, where yachties can call in or stay overnight, are found in Queensland.
 Others are scattered along our massive coastline.
-However, the sunshine state is not the only place to drop your anchor and OCEAN traced a selection of different islands with marinas, moorings or anchorage facilities that offer a remarkable maritime experience.
+However, the sunshine state is not the only place to drop your anchor and we traced a selection of different islands with marinas, moorings or anchorage facilities that offer a remarkable maritime experience.

 Monday, July 20, 2009